isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

        }
    }

-It is recommended, but not mandatory, to specify the subnet ID.
-If not specified, Kea will try to assign the next ``subnet-id`` value.
+As of Kea 2.6.0, Kea no longer automatically generates subnet IDS; they must be specified for :isccmd:`subnet4-add` and :isccmd:`subnet6-add`.
+If not specified, Kea tries to assign the next ``subnet-id`` value.
 This automatic ID value generator is simple; it returns the previous automatically assigned value, increased by 1.
 This works well, unless a subnet is manually created with a larger value than one previously used.
-For example, if :isccmd:`subnet4-add` is called five times, each without an ID, Kea will assign IDs 1, 2, 3, 4, and 5 and it will work just fine.
+For example, if :isccmd:`subnet4-add` is called five times, each without an ID, Kea will assign IDs 1, 2, 3, 4, and 5 and everything will work properly.
 However, if :isccmd:`subnet4-add` is called five times, with the first subnet having the ``subnet-id`` of value 3 and the remaining ones having no ``subnet-id``, the operation will fail.
-The first command (with the explicit value) will use ``subnet-id`` 3; the second command will create a subnet with and ID of 1; the third will use a value of 2; and finally the fourth will have its ``subnet-id`` value auto-generated as 3.
+The first command (with the explicit value) will use ``subnet-id`` 3; the second command will create a subnet with an ID of 1; the third will use a value of 2; and finally the fourth will have its ``subnet-id`` value auto-generated as 3.
 However, since there is already a subnet with that ID, the process will fail.